-9.92 The consumption expenditures incurred by government units have to be divided into those incurred for the benefit of individual households and those incurred for the benefit of the community as a whole, or large sections of the community.
+10.9110.93 The consumption expenditures incurred by government units have to be divided into those incurred for the benefit of individual households and those incurred for the benefit of the community as a whole, or large sections of the community.

-Individual goods and services (P31)
+Individual goods and services

-- 9.93 Individual goods and services are essentially "private", as distinct from "public", goods and services.
-They have the following characteristics: - a.
+10.9210.94 Individual goods and services are essentially "private", as distinct from "public", goods and services.
+They have the following characteristics:

+- a.
 It must be possible to observe and record the acquisition of the good or service by an individual household or member thereof and also the time at which it took place; - b.
 The household must have agreed to accept the provision of the good or service and to take whatever action is necessary to make it possible, for example, by attending a school or clinic; and - c.
-The good or service must be such that its acquisition by one household or person, or possibly by a small, restricted group of persons, precludes its acquisition by other households or persons. - 9.94 The reference to a small, restricted group of persons is needed because certain services are provided to small groups of people simultaneously; for example, several persons may travel in the same bus, train, ship or plane or attend the same class, lecture, concert or live theatre performance.
+The good or service must be such that its acquisition by one household or person, or possibly by a small, restricted group of persons, precludes its acquisition by other households or persons. - 10.9310.95 The reference to a small, restricted group of persons is needed because certain services are provided to small groups of people simultaneously; for example, several persons may travel in the same bus, train, ship or plane or attend the same class, lecture, concert or live theatre performance.
 However, these are still essentially individual services if there is a restriction on the number of individuals who can consume them.
-Other members of the community are excluded and derive no benefit from them. - 9.95 From a welfare point of view, the important characteristic of an individual good or service is that its acquisition by one household, person or group of persons brings no (or very little) benefit to the rest of the community.
+Other members of the community are excluded and derive no benefit from them. - 10.9410.96 From a welfarematerial well-being point of view, the important characteristic of an individual good or service is that its acquisition by one household, person or group of persons brings no (or very little) benefit to the rest of the community.
 While the provision of certain individual health or education services (for example, vaccination or immunization) may bring some external benefits to the rest of the community, in general the individuals concerned derive the main benefit.
-Thus, when a government unit incurs expenditures on the provision of individual goods or services, it must decide not only how much to spend in total but how to allocate, or distribute, the goods or services among individual members of the community.
+Thus, when a government unit incurs expenditures on the provision of individual goods or services, it must decide not only how much to spend in total but also how to allocate, or distribute, the goods or services among individual members of the community.
 From the point of view of economic and social policy, the way in which they are distributed may be as important as the total amount spent.

-Individual consumption by type of producer (P311, P312)
+Individual consumption by type of producer

-9.96 The whole of individual consumption of general government is treated as social transfers in kind in the redistribution of income in kind account and in the use of adjusted disposable income account.
+10.9510.97 The whole of individual consumption of general government is treated as social transfers in kind in the redistribution of incomesocial transfers in kind account and in the use of adjusted disposable income adjusted for social transfers in kind account.
 It is analytically interesting to split individual consumption into those goods and services produced by general government as a non-market producer and those that are purchased by general government from market producers for onward transmission to households either free or at prices that are not economically significant.

-Collective services (P32)
+Collective services